sigfredonin/Z80-John-Bell-80-280/README.md

       = 1.098612 &times; 10<sup>-1</sup> seconds
       = 109.8612 &times; 10<sup>-3</sup> seconds
       = 109.8612 milliseconds

+The uncertainty in this calculation comes from the resistor and capacitor tolerances, added to a 1% accuracy in the 555 timing and a &plusmn;4% variance in the 555 threshold.

 When using an external power-on auto-reset circuit, the 10&mu;F capacitor is not installed on the board.